pwalczysko/omero-guide-upload/docs/import-cli.rst

       ``*Dataset:name:Experiment2-condensation,/OMERO/in-place-import/condensation*``

    - ``bulk.yml``: this file defines the various import options: transfer option, checksum algorithm, format of the .csv file, etc. Note that setting the dry_run option to true allows to first run an import in dry_run mode and copy the output to an external file.
 This is useful when running an import in parallel.
+Comment out the ``transfer" "ln_s"`` if not importing "in-place".

       Example bulk.yml: